-Users who feel that some part of the Swinburne website does not comply with W3C Web Content Accessibility Guidelines are encouraged to lodge a complaint with Swinburne Web Services via our Feedback form (select Website from the 'Topic' dropdown).
+Users who feel that some part of the Swinburne website does not comply with W3C Web Content Accessibility Guidelines are encouraged to lodge a complaint with Swinburne Marketing via our Feedback form (select Website from the 'Topic' dropdown).

 - an attempt to duplicate the problem being encountered by the user via the use of a web browser and assistive technologies such as Jaws